It's Just Life

 Apparently the custom in Beaver Falls and the surrounding area was to pick up the china in restaurants to see the markings on the bottom to see if it was indeed from the Mayer China company.

 I love that I have this little bit of history and it is meaningful to me because of our time living in Monaca in Beaver Township.
-When I fly in to see my mom I often fly into Pittsburgh and drive through the area where we used to live on my way to see her in Ohio.
+When I used to fly in to see my mom I would often fly into Pittsburgh and drive through the area where we used to live on my way to see her in Ohio.
 Now I have a teapot from there as well.

 Share: